 Among the warning signs to watch for, according to Deloitte, are poor record-keeping, personal messages between your staff and suppliers (such as communications via personal phones), conflicts of interests, excessive gifts from suppliers, overriding of internal controls and resistance from your staff to last-minute audits.

 If your code of conduct is violated, make sure there are consequences for these types of less-than-favourable actions—regardless of who violates them.
-Having policies and practices in place to discourage unethical behaviour goes a long way to preventing procurement corruption and protects your company’s reputation.
+Having policies and practices in place to discourage unethical behavior goes a long way to preventing procurement corruption and protects your company’s reputation.

 Ultimately, you’ve got to look out for yourself (oh, and your company too!).
 This might mean making some tough calls to ensure everything is going according to plan and that unexpected events won’t derail your processes.